Biotechnology After High School

 VGCC offers curriculum (college credit) programs in Bioprocess Technology.
 These programs teach the contents of the BioWork course and provides additional training in advanced techniques and make students competitive for a wider range of biotech related jobs.
 The first is the Certificate in Bioprocess Technology, taking as little as 6 months to complete.
 The Diploma in Bioprocess Technology is a one-year program, and the Associates of Applied Science Degree program is a two-year program of study.
 All three curriculum programs are approved for federal financial aid to eligible applicants.
 Some courses are completely online, others are hybrid formats with hands-on training labs meeting once per week (daytime and evening may be available).
 We have many part-time students who have found this format to work very well with their work schedules.
 Finally, students who begin their studies by completing the BioWork (non-credit course) and wish to transition to curriculum students for additional training will receive credit for the BioWork course toward their curriculum program!

-BPM 112 – Upstream Processing (Hybrid course with labs in-person on Tuesday evenings, 5-8 PM, begins March 13)
+BPM 111 – Upstream Processing (Hybrid course with labs in-person on Tuesday evenings, 5-8 PM, begins March 11, ends May 7)